 To get your FNSKU, Amazon’s TOS will demand a Global Trade Identification Number (GTIN) from you.

 Some time ago, Amazon made modifications to their TOS procedure.
 These modifications stipulated that barcodes can only be acquired from GS1.
 This comes at an initial registration cost of $250 in addition to a $50 yearly renewal fee for about ten barcodes.

 There is also the option of buying UPCs from third parties.
 However, this may not be the best path to follow as Amazon is making frantic efforts to clamp down on such third-party UPC acquisition.

 I can’t overstate the power of high-quality product photos on Amazon.
-In 2019, people want to view high-quality images and experience something as close as possible to an in-store retail experience.
+Today, people want to view high-quality images and experience something as close as possible to an in-store retail experience.